Flag of Mozambique

 The national flag of Mozambique is a horizontal tricolour of green, black, and golden-yellow with white fimbriations and a red isosceles triangle at the hoist.
-The triangle is charged with a five-pointed gold star in its center, above which there is a bayonet-equipped AK-47 crossed by a hoe, superimposed on an open book.
+The triangle is charged with a five-pointed gold star in its centre, above which there is a bayonet-equipped AK-47 crossed by a hoe, superimposed on an open book.
 The colours and symbols of the flag represent different aspects of the Mozambican people and their war of independence.

 The current design, adopted on 1 May 1983, is defined in the Constitution of Mozambique, and regulations regarding the flag's use are outlined in decree no. 47/2006, titled State Protocol Standards.
 The design is based on the first flag of FRELIMO (Mozambique Liberation Front), which has governed the country since its independence from Portugal on 25 June 1975.
-Since the democratisation of Mozambique in 1990, there have been calls to change the flag, particularly to remove the gun.
+Since the democratisation of Mozambique in 1990, there have been calls to change the flag, particularly to remove the rifle.